SNAP: Semantic Stories for Next Activity Prediction: Discussion and Limitations

-\textbf{Future research} In this paper, we focus on the next activity prediction task.
-However, the main idea from the SNAP algorithm can easily fit other predictive process monitoring task, such as outcome prediction, remaining time prediction, and future process cost.
+\textbf{Future research:} The main idea of the SNAP algorithm can easily fit other predictive process monitoring tasks, such as outcome prediction, remaining time prediction, and future process cost.
 We aim to explore SNAP's performance in these types of PBPM tasks.
 By adjusting the story style and the LFM's head layer, SNAP can be adapted to other predictive tasks.
 In addition, it is possible to extend the LFM's pre-training phase with an appropriate new masking task.
-Such extension has the potential to boost SNAP's performance in new tasks.
+Such an extension has the potential to boost SNAP's performance in new tasks.